 The code is on GitHub if you’re interested.
 Fair warning - it’s pretty specific to my setup and macOS.
 You’ll need to:

-- Set up the Flask backend somewhere
+- Set up the Flask backend.

-- Configure the Python script with your credentials
+- Configure the Python script with your credentials.

-- Deal with macOS permissions for AppleScript
+- Manage macOS permissions for AppleScript.

-- Set up the launchd service
+- Set up the launchd service.